 Coffee has a bad reputation when it comes to irregular heart rhythms.
 Doctors often tell patients to avoid caffeinated coffee to keep their heart rhythm regular.
-A new study contradicts that conventional wisdom, however (AHA Scientific Sessions 2021, November 14, 2021; JAMA Internal Medicine, online July 19, 2021).
+A few recent studies contradict that conventional wisdom, however (AHA Scientific Sessions 2021, November 14, 2021; JAMA Internal Medicine, online July 19, 2021).
 Regular coffee drinkers appear less likely to develop arrhythmias.

 Does Coffee Trigger Arrhythmias?

 Ground or Instant Coffee Drinkers Keep Their Heart Rhythm Regular:

 A new study reinforces the health benefits of coffee drinking (European Journal of Preventive Cardiology, Sept.
 27, 2022).
 Investigators analyzed data from the UK Biobank.
 The roughly 450,000 volunteers answered questions about their coffee drinking behaviors from time to time.
 Investigators collected data on the participants for more than 12 and a half years.